DMBM665640 - CCP: Defendant does not respond to the claim - judgment in default

 Order for payment of the judgment debt

 Besides asking for judgment to be entered, you need to ask the court to order the defendant to pay the judgment.
-Normally you should ask the court to order payment ‘forthwith’ but exceptionally, where you know the debtor has goods that would be susceptible to a warrant of execution, you may specify payment by monthly instalments in the amount you believe you may recover by warrants of execution.
+Normally you should ask the court to order payment ‘forthwith’ but exceptionally, where you know the defendant has goods that would be susceptible to a warrant of execution, you may specify payment by monthly instalments in the amount you believe you may be able to recover by warrants of execution.

 Interest